dynamsoft-docs/license-server-docs/selfhosting/LTSonLinux.md

 echo "0 0, 12 * * * root python -c 'import random; import time; time.sleep(random.random() * 3600)' && certbot renew" | sudo tee -a /etc/crontab > /dev/null
 ```

-## Config License Trakcing Service
+## Config License Trakcing Server

-With the above steps, you should be able to visit the License Tracking Service with the URL https://mainlts.yoursite.com/.
+With the above steps, you should be able to visit the License Tracking Server with the URL https://mainlts.yoursite.com/.

-Now we'll configure a main service and a standby service as well
+Now we'll configure a main server and a standby server as well

-### The main service
+### The main server

 ``` shell
 vim /data/lts-linux/lts.json